Skip to main content

 Load the data

-Decompress the files and parse one JSON entity per line.
+Read each file (decompress and parse one JSON entity per line for JSON Lines; read columns directly for Parquet).
 Insert or update into your database using each entity’s ID as the primary key.

 If you have an existing data pipeline, these details may be all you need.
 For step-by-step download instructions, see Download to your machine.